Phisketeer/phisketeer/doc/readme.txt

 Linux notes:
 ===============
-- The BETA only comes as a targz ball and is NOT ready for production envrionments: it currently requires a running X-server.
+- The RC only comes as a targz ball and is NOT ready for production envrionments: it currently requires a running X-server.
 - Check the file permissions for the document-root (default: '/var/phis/default/localhost')
 - Running the Phis daemon does not require root anymore
 - Artephis -> Settings -> Server provides you a GUI to view the current state of the Phis service